radiohound/TeensyTalk/README.md

 say("do") , but several words can also be put inside the say() function.
 However, some of the pronunciation rules do not work correctly when there are multiple words used in the same say() function.
 Right now, only lowercase letters, and 0,1,2,3,4,5,6,7,8,9 are accepted (with the exception of "I").
 There is also a sayNumber() function that can say variables, and for a number like 2435 will say "two thousdand four hundred and thirty five".

 The 51 sound files are very small and only take up a total of about 350Kb.
 The sketch uses about 27% of flash memory on the (smallest) Teensy 3.2, and about 13% of its RAM.

+Type_in_words lets you test the output of different words you type in directly.
+It is helpful for debuging pronounciation problems, with help from the serial output of the phonemes used.